Kureishi/Patient_Triage_System/README.md

 `p-tri` is exactly `python main.py` from earlier — same CLI, same flags — just installed as a proper command instead of a script you invoke by path.

+**`requirements.txt`** is also kept up to date and lists every dependency this project uses — core, plus the `scale` (Postgres/Redis/RQ) and `ocr` (PyMuPDF/pytesseract/Pillow) extras, and `pytest` for development — as a single flat file, if you'd rather `pip install -r requirements.txt` than use `pyproject.toml`'s extras syntax (`.[scale,ocr]`).
+Both are kept in sync;
+use whichever fits your workflow.
+Note it installs *everything*, including the optional pieces — trim the `scale`/`ocr` sections out of the file first if you only want the core setup.

 ### LLM backend (swappable — pick one via `--backend`)

 - **`lmstudio`** (default): point at a local model served by